 Brian is the COO of Denver Institute for Faith & Work and directs the 5280 Fellowship.
 With a background in biology, Brian knows how central a theology of work is to both a rich professional life and a flourishing society.
 He holds an M.Div. from Denver Seminary, a M.Ed. in exercise physiology from the University of Texas, and a B.A. in physiology and B.S. in exercise science from the University of California at Davis.
 With 13 years in pastoral ministry and 4 years as faculty at Denver Seminary, Brian is one of Denver’s leading voices on theology of work and vocation.

-Philip Yancey worked as a journalist in Chicago for more than 20 years, editing the magazine Campus Life and writing for a variety of publications including Reader’s Digest, Saturday Evening Post, National Wildlife, and Christianity Today.
-Through reporting he interviewed diverse people enriched by their personal faith, such as President Jimmy Carter and Habitat for Humanity founder Millard Fuller.
+Philip Yancey worked as a journalist in Chicago for more than 20 years, editing the magazine Campus Life and writing for a variety of publications including Reader’s Digest and Christianity Today.
+Through reporting, he interviewed diverse people enriched by their personal faith, such as President Jimmy Carter and Habitat for Humanity founder Millard Fuller.
 Over time, his writing took a more personal, introspective turn.
-Philip has written more than 20 books on faith including What’s So Amazing About Grace?
+Philip has written more than 20 books on faith, including What’s So Amazing About Grace?

 Dan Dye is CEO of Ardent Mills, a joint venture of ConAgra Foods, Cargill, and CHS launched in 2014.
-With annual revenue of $4 billion, Ardent Mills operates 40 mills — including mills in Denver and Commerce City — and several bakeries.
+With annual revenue of $4 billion, Ardent Mills operates 40 mills, including mills in Denver and Commerce City.
 Its customers are wheat farmers as well as companies who use flour in their products.
-Dan graduated from Bethel University in 1981 with a bachelor’s degree in business administration and economics.
+Dan is passionate about creating flourishing business culture around lived company values.

 In the 1990s and early 2000s, Helen Hayes was a rising star at Janus Funds where she managed two highly successful mutual fund portfolios.
-She left the company in 2003 to be a stay-at-home mom with her four children — although she continues to work on meaningful projects in the Denver community.
+She left the company in 2003 to be a stay-at-home mom with her four children.
+Today she is the CEO of Activate Workforce solutions, helping move people from public assistance to living-wage career jobs.
 Get a sneak peak of Helen’s story about faith, work and family in this Denver Institute for Faith & Work video.

 Councilman Albus Brooks is the City Council District 8 Representative for the City and County of Denver.
 His district encompasses downtown and Northeast Denver.
 He currently serves as president of the council.
-Previously, Albus helped elect then-Mayor John Hickenlooper as Governor, managing field and constituency outreach operations.
 He has also worked as director of the Issachar Center for Urban Leadership where he invested in emerging Christian leaders by leading a program providing full college scholarships and urban leadership training to Denver’s low-income minorities.
-He lives in the Cole neighborhood with his wife Debi and three children.
-Twitter - @albusbrooksd9

 Abraham Nussbaum, M.D., M.T.S., is an attending psychiatrist on the adult inpatient service at Denver Health and an assistant professor of psychiatry at the University of Colorado School of Medicine.
 He earned a master’s degree in medicine and theology from Duke Divinity School and is the author of The Pocket Guide to the DSM-5(TM) Diagnostic Exam.
 Abraham skillfully integrates faith into his work as psychiatrist, a field considered to be among the most secularized of all professions.

-Jeff Johnsen has been the executive director of Mile High Ministries since 1987 and his leadership has helped Denver flourish.
-Originally drawn to Denver to play in a country-western dance band, Jeff is now in love with this city.
+Jeff Johnsen has been the executive director of Mile High Ministries since 1987, and his leadership has helped Denver flourish.
 He holds a bachelor’s degree from Colorado State University, a master’s degree from the University of Colorado at Denver, and a doctor of ministry in Transformational Urban Leadership from Bakke Graduate University.
 He is an ordained member of the Street Psalms community, an international order of people living and serving in low-income, high-risk urban communities.
-He and his wife, Heidi, have three grown children.
+Jeff shares with our Fellows each year on the history of Denver.